What is a PARP Inhibitor and How Does It Treat Ovarian Cancer?

 At Not These Ovaries, we understand the importance of advancing ovarian cancer research and bringing new, effective treatments to patients as quickly as possible.
 Our non-profit organization is dedicated to growing our ovarian cancer research fund and funding clinical trials to improve outcomes and quality of life for those affected by this disease.

 If you or a loved one has been diagnosed with ovarian cancer, know that you are not alone.
 With the rapid advancements in targeted therapies like PARP inhibitors, there is reason to be optimistic about the future of ovarian cancer treatment.
-Don’t hesitate to contact your healthcare team, support organizations, or the Not These Ovaries team for information, support, and guidance on your journey.
+Don’t hesitate to contact your healthcare team, support organizations, or our team at Not These Ovaries for information, support, and guidance on your journey.